 Gabapentin is a type of anti epileptic drug.
 It controls fits (seizures) but it can also help to reduce hot flushes.

 In trials for women with breast cancer, it reduced the severity of hot flushes and how long they lasted.

 Side effects of gabapentin include dizziness and drowsiness.
 Some women also develop a rash and fluid retention.
 We need more research to confirm how well these drugs work and find out more about side effects.

 Clonidine is a drug used for a variety of conditions, including high blood pressure.

-It can reduce the number of hot flushes women have but it doesn’t reduce their severity or how long they last.You can have clonidine as a tablet or wear a patch on your skin.
+It can reduce the number of hot flushes.
+But it doesn’t reduce their severity or how long they last.
+Doctors usually recommend trying other treatments before starting clonidine.

 Side effects include dizziness, a dry mouth, constipation, drowsiness, and difficulty sleeping.